swapniljadhav96/Tableau/README.md

-# 📊 Business Intelligence & Data Science Dashboards
+# 📊 Business Intelligence & Tableau Dashboards

-Welcome to my **BI & Data Science Dashboard Repository** 🎯
+Welcome to my **BI & Tableau Dashboard Repository** 🎯
 This repository showcases my work as a **BI Analyst & Data Enthusiast**, where I combine **data analysis, visualization, and storytelling** to uncover insights and drive decisions.

----

-## 👤 About Me
-Hi, I’m **Swapnil Jadhav** ✨
-- 🎓 Final-year B.Tech CSE Student
-- 💡 Passionate about **Data Science, BI, ML & AI**
-- 📊 Skilled in **Tableau, Python, SQL, NLP, and Machine Learning**
-- 🔍 Always exploring data to solve real-world problems

 ---